garv4179/Lending_Club_CaseStudy/README.md

 ## Note ##

 Request you to please find the Removing Outliers images in the folder name(Outliers_images).
-It was not showing properly in the python file thats why created the folder and put screenshot for visibility.
+It was not showing properly in the GitHub python(.ipynb) file thats why created the folder and put screenshot for visibility.

 ## Acknowledgements